Can AI Master Econometrics? Evidence from Econometrics AI Agent on Expert-Level Tasks: Case Study

 \section{Case Study}

-Following the empirical results presented in Section \ref{sec:Evaluate}, we demonstrate the Econometrics AI Agent's problem-solving approach through a comprehensive case study, comparing its procedures with the three control groups.
+Following the empirical results presented in Section \ref{sec:Evaluate}, we demonstrate the MetricsAI's problem-solving approach through a comprehensive case study, comparing its procedures with the three control groups.
 The case study is drawn from \textcite{Almond:2005} with the theme of estimating the effect of maternal smoking during pregnancy on infant weights applying propensity score-related approaches.

 The first component is derived from the doctoral-level econometrics coursework materials and employs a propensity score-based regression adjustment method to conduct the analysis.
 This method was first introduced in \textcite{ROSENBAUM:1983} and discussed by economists since \textcite{Card:1988}.
 With its advantages in maintaining sample completeness and supporting flexibility in non-linear \& interaction effects, as well as its model simplicity, this method is commonly used as the first-step analysis among studies with propensity score-based methods.
 The question prompt is as follows: